Robert Krulwich

-Background
+Early career

-Krulwich received his bachelor's degree in U.S. history from Oberlin College in 1969 and his Juris Doctor degree from Columbia Law School in 1974.
-Just two months later, he abandoned his pursuit of a law career to cover the Watergate hearings for Pacifica Radio.
-In 1976, he became Washington bureau chief for Rolling Stone.
+Krulwich earned a bachelor's degree in U.S. history from Oberlin College in 1969, followed by a Juris Doctor degree from Columbia Law School in 1974.
+Just two months later, he abandoned his pursuit of a career in law to cover the Watergate hearings for Pacifica Radio.
+In 1976, he became the Washington D.C. bureau chief for Rolling Stone magazine.

-From 1978 to 1985, he was the business and economics correspondent for NPR.
-Among other creative efforts, he recorded an opera called "Rato Interesso" to explain interest rates.
+From 1978 to 1985, Krulwich was the business and economics correspondent for NPR.
+Among other creative efforts, he recorded an opera called Rato Interesso to explain interest rates.
 He went on to host the PBS arts series Edge.

-In 1984, he joined CBS and appeared regularly on CBS This Morning, 48 Hours, and Nightwatch with Charlie Rose.
+In 1984, Krulwich joined CBS News and appeared regularly on CBS This Morning, 48 Hours, and Nightwatch with Charlie Rose.
 During the Gulf War, he co-anchored the CBS program America Tonight.
-In 1994, he joined ABC.
+In 1994, he joined ABC News.

 In 1992, Krulwich appeared as a guest on the first episode of The Tonight Show with Jay Leno.
 Critic Tom Shales panned Krulwich's appearance, describing him as "the Big Bird of economics."

 Annually through the 1990s, he hosted a semi-fictional year-in-review program called Backfire for NPR.
 In 1995, at the invitation of President Bill Clinton and First Lady Hillary Clinton, Krulwich recorded a live show at the White House with the rest of the “Backfire” team.

-In 1999, he hosted an eight-part prime-time series for ABC Nightline called Brave New World (which frequently featured his friends, They Might Be Giants, as musical guests).
+In 1999, Krulwich hosted an eight-part prime-time series for ABC's Nightline called Brave New World (which frequently featured his friends, They Might Be Giants, as musical guests).

 In 2004, Krulwich became the host and managing editor of the innovative PBS science program NOVA scienceNOW.
 The show often tackled science stories considered too complex for television, sometimes using cartoons and musical production numbers to illustrate abstract concepts.

 In 2005, Krulwich re-established a relationship with NPR, where he made regular contributions to several programs on science topics, while continuing to produce occasional segments for ABC News.
 By early 2006, with several projects going at once, Krulwich decided to end his work on NOVA scienceNOW after only five episodes.

 Krulwich regularly moderates discussions on scientific topics at the 92nd Street Y in New York City.
-His presentations at the YMHA have featured such prominent scientists as Brian Greene and James D. Watson.
+His presentations at the Jewish Community Center (YMHA) have featured such prominent scientists as Brian Greene and James D. Watson.

-He is a regular correspondent on the PBS investigative series Frontline.
-Krulwich substitutes for the hosts of NPR's magazine shows, and from mid-2004 to January 2020 he co-hosted the Radiolab program with Jad Abumrad.
+He was a regular correspondent on the PBS investigative series Frontline.

+From mid-2004 to January 2020 Krulwich co-hosted the Radiolab program with Jad Abumrad.

 Krulwich has a prominent role in the 2021 feature documentary film Objects as a proponent of recognizing the importance of seemingly useless keepsakes for their history and personal meaning.